General Dentistry Williamsburg, VA

 What causes bad breath, and how can I treat it?

-Bad breath, or halitosis, is often caused by poor oral hygiene, gum disease, cavities, or a buildup of bacteria on the tongue.
+Poor oral hygiene, gum disease, cavities, or bacteria on the tongue usually causes bad breath.
 Other causes include dry mouth, certain foods, smoking, and underlying health conditions.
 Brushing, flossing, and using mouthwash regularly can help control bad breath.
 If the problem persists, a dentist can identify the cause and recommend treatment.

 Why are regular dental cleanings important?

 Regular dental cleanings remove plaque and tartar buildup that brushing alone cannot eliminate.
 They help prevent cavities, gum disease, and bad breath.
-Cleanings also allow Dr. Hall to check for early signs of dental problems before they become serious.
+Cleanings also enable Dr. Hall to detect early signs of dental problems before they become serious.
 Preventative care is essential to maintaining long-term oral health.

 What is fluoride, and why is it important?

 Fluoride is a natural mineral that strengthens tooth enamel and helps prevent cavities.
-It is found in toothpaste, mouthwash, and public water supplies.
+You can find it in toothpaste, mouthwash, and public water supplies.
 Regular exposure to fluoride helps repair early tooth decay and reduces the risk of cavities.
 We may also provide fluoride treatments for additional protection.

 How does smoking affect oral health?